Snapchat/KeyDB-docs/docs/modules-api-ref.md

 commands.

-Basically this form of replication is useful when you want to propagate the command to the slaves and AOF file exactly as it was called, since the command can just be re-executed to deterministically re-create the new state starting from the old one.
+Basically this form of replication is useful when you want to propagate the command to the replicas and AOF file exactly as it was called, since the command can just be re-executed to deterministically re-create the new state starting from the old one.